Terms & Conditions

 A reference to writing or written includes faxes and e-mails

-Analyser means the software program designed and developed by the Supplier to be used by Clients to assist in analysing of Results.
+Analyser means the software program and “ichor” that has been designed and developed by the Supplier to be used by Clients to assist in reporting and analysis of Results.

 Applicable Law means as applicable and binding on the Client, the Supplier and/or the Services

 - any law, statute, regulation, byelaw or subordinate legislation in force from time to time to which a party is subject and/or in any jurisdiction that the Services are provided to or in respect of;

 - the common law and laws of equity as applicable to the parties from time to time;

 - any binding court order, judgment or decree; or

 - any applicable direction, policy, rule or order that is binding on a party and that is made or given by any regulatory body having jurisdiction over a party or any of that party’s assets, resources or business

 - accredited specialist centres for onward referral of esoteric assays